SkeinCurrency/core-lib/docs/usage/transaction.md

 **Description**: Add an input to this transaction.
 This is a high level interface to add an input, for more control, use Transaction#addInput.

-Can receive, as output information, the output of dashd's `listunspent` command, and a slightly fancier format recognized by dashcore:
+Can receive, as output information, the output of dashd's `listunspent` command, and a slightly fancier format recognized by skeincore:

 ```json
 {